rcrane/scholar_alert_parser/README.md

 # Before you start

-* You have to adapt "mail_settings.py" to provide credentials and the URL for you e-mail account.
+* You have to adapt `mail_settings.py` and provide the credentials and the URL to your e-mail account.

 # Issues